fiscafusca/cloud_simulator/README.md

       - mapreduce = 2, the number of mappers associated to each reducer (e.g. in this case each reducer is dynamically allocated every 2 mappers)
       - **sched_policy = true if the scheduling policy is enabled, false otherwise**

+In the simulation code, two network links (one per datacenter) were added in order to simulate different latencies between the master node and the two different datacenter.
+The parameters for latency and bandwidth of the network links are contained in the "main" section of the configuration file.

 Note: some of the values presented are just for demonstration purposes and might not reflect real systems features.

 ## Implementation of the map/reduce task